satuelisa/NLPF/README.md

 ## Session 6: Correction & Completion
 - *edit distance* = the total cost of alterations that need to be made on a string to convert it into another one

+## Session 7: Stemming
+- *stemming* = removal of affixes (suffixes, mostly; sometimes prefixes) to cut down all variants of a word to their "common core"
+- *normalization* = a process of regularizing text in some way, such as making all of it lowercase
+- *lemmatization* = taking each (conjugated, plural, capitalized, ...) word into the form in which it would appear in a dictionary

+## Session 8: Word Embeddings

+## Session 9: Chatbots

+## Session 10: Speech-to-Text